EV services

 Using EV charging stations

 ASU offers more than 120 electric vehicle charging ports.
-EV drivers may pay for charging in the following ways:
+You may purchase EV charging up to 30 days in advance.
+To pay for charging, please follow these steps:

 ASU department vehicles